krmarshall/TotalWarhammerDataParser/README.md

 ## Adding a mod

 - Add relevant robocopies in the copySource.bat
-- Check if the mod uses any * in table names, rpfm chokes on that character to rename it to something like #
-- Create new extract lists such as ./extractLists/radious3.js, the only time you need to explicitly set the locList like old sfo2 is if rpfm chokes on any table names
+- If its a multi pack mod add pack names and an enum in ./src/lists/extractLists/modPackNames.ts
 - Add a new workerMod to the mods base game worker (worker2/worker3)
-- Check for characters in agent_subtypes that arent in faction_agent_permitted_subtypes, add to ./lists/addFactionAgents.js
+- Check for characters in agent_subtypes that arent in faction_agent_permitted_subtypes, add to addAgents in ./src/lists/processFactionsLists.ts
-- Check for bugs, especially in string replacements.
+- If adding a subculture potentially add it to ./src/lists/subcultureMap.ts
 - Check for manually extracted image paths:
 - ui/skins/default/fe_logo.png
 - ui/skins/default/icon_stat_*